ProjectAdA/ProjectAdA.github.io/annotations/README.md

 ### Download

-All annotation datasets are available for download in our [GitHub repository](https://github.com/ProjectAdA/public/tree/master/annotations) as RDF export in Turtle format (ttl).
+All annotation datasets are available for download in our [GitHub repository](https://github.com/ProjectAdA/public/tree/master/annotations) as either RDF export in Turtle format (ttl), or <a href="https://github.com/ProjectAdA/public/tree/master/advene">.azp packages</a>that can be visualized using <a href="https://www.advene.org/">Advene</a>.
 Currently, we provide annotations for the following movies:

 | Movie | # Annotations |
 |-------|---------------|